wgseligman/GramsSim/GramsSky/README.md

 [10]: https://gitlab.cern.ch/hepmc/HepMC3

 This is similar to the [General Particle Source][62] available in [Geant4][60].
 The principle difference is in the random "translation" of the generated particle to simulate that it was generated at "infinity" (or at least several light-years away).
-Understanding that process is crucial to supply meaningful [options](../util/README.md) to the program, so it will be addressed first.
+Understanding that process is crucial to supplying meaningful [options](../util/README.md) to the program, so it will be addressed first.

 [60]: https://geant4.web.cern.ch/
 [62]: http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/GettingStarted/generalParticleSource.html